 What is an Interpreter?

-An interpreter is a software tool that directly executes high-level programming code without prior translation into machine code.
-It reads and executes the code line by line, translating each line into machine instructions on the fly, making it easier to identify errors and debug the code.
+An interpreter is a software tool that executes code written in a high-level programming language directly but without prior translation into machine code.
+It reads and executes the code line by line.
+It translates each line into machine instructions right then before executing the following line, making it easier to identify any errors and debug the code.

 How Does the Interpreter Work?